 If you actually just wanted to get rid of your site collection by removing the site (see below), in SharePoint Online, you’re out of luck again.
 Removing a root site (or a root web, as you can also call it) from a SharePoint Site collection seems to be a weird “worst-of-both-worlds” kind-of-action – you can’t administer or even access the site collection anymore, but you can’t restore it through the UI either (it doesn’t show as removed in SharePoint Online’s site collection listing, or in “Deleted sites” in the new Admin Center!
 Basically, you now still have the site collection, just without any sites in it.
 You can’t even reuse the URL for anything, as it’s still reserved for your site collection!

+I actually managed to get into an unrecoverable state by doing this, and tried to recover the site I removed.
+That didn’t go well!
 See this post for a cautionary tale about relying on the backups after Restore-SPODeletedSite got stuck: https://www.koskila.net/2018/05/21/caution-sharepointonline-backups/

 Okay – so what are the steps I should never take?